North Premier: Final league table

+Green background is the promotion place.
+Blue background is the play-off place.
+Pink background are relegation places.
+Updated: 22 November 2021 Source: "National League 3 North".
+England Rugby.

 2016–17

 Nine of the fourteen teams participated in last season's competition.
 They are joined by Huddersfield and Sandal who were relegated from National 2 North while Doncaster Phoenix, Morley and Kendal were promoted into the league.
 Sheffield Tigers were promoted as champions into National 2 North while Burnage and Huddersfield Y.M.C.A. were relegated to North 1 East and Birkenhead Park dropped to North 1 West.
 In order to address a league imbalance, 7th placed Sheffield were level transferred to National League 3 Midlands.